neutrofoton/neutrofoton.github.io/source/_posts/2021-03-20-domain-driven-design-short-summary.markdown

 For example <code>Address</code> object can not stay by its own.
 It should be belonged to <code>Person</code> object.
 From persistance perspective, *Value Object* does not have its own table in database.

 # How to Recognize Entity or Value Object
-It is not always clear or specific characteristic if a term or notion in a business process is an *Entity* or *Value Object*.
+It is not always clear having specific characteristic if a term or notion in a business process is an *Entity* or *Value Object*.
 It depends on the business process itself.
 A good approach to identify whether a notion of object is an *Entity* or *Value Object* is by comparing to *integer*[3].

 ```csharp